 Aspirations for outdoors work and adventure determined me to study geology, petrology, mineralogy and palaeontology at the University of Vienna (1959-64).
 Thereafter, meeting my wishes to work in industry, Profs.
 W.E.
 Petrascheck (Economic Geology) and E. Clar (Engineering Geology) entrusted me with a challenging doctoral research subject: the geological survey and synthesis of an underground lignite mining district.

-In 1984 I accepted a full professorship of Applied Geology at the Technical University of Braunschweig (Germany).
+In 1984, I accepted a full professorship of Applied Geology at the Technical University of Braunschweig (Germany).
 Although in 1966 already, my first job did include complex reserve estimation, geoengineering and water problems in various mines, teaching students majoring in geology, ecology and civil engineering considerably deepened my grasp of the theoretical background.
 Soon, I revived my work in Africa and as a frame, I established an international network within UNESCO’s International Geological Correlation Program (IGCP) with the title “Geological Evolution and Metallogeny of the Mesoproterozoic Kibara Belt, Central Africa” (1987-91).
 At the same time, I designed and executed research projects that integrated economic geology with engineering geology, hydrogeology and with environmental targets.
-This founded my skills in environmental and social reconciliation of the extraction of minerals.
+This sharpened my skills in environmental and social reconciliation of mining.

-Published about 100 papers concerning various aspects of mineral deposits, the mining environment and metallogeny, and several editions of the German-language standard textbook of economic geology.
-When not consulting, I invested most of three years time in writing the new Economic Geology book (published in Mai 2011).
+Part of the work resulted in about 100 papers concerning various aspects of mineral deposits, the mining environment and metallogeny, and several editions of the German-language standard textbook of economic geology.
+When not consulting, I invested most of three years time in writing the Economic Geology book published in Mai 2011.

 My favourite achievements apart from the books are my geological maps of the underground tin mine Rutongo in Rwanda (1978), two geological quarter degree sheets that I surveyed and published with the Geological Survey of Kenya (1979 and 1980), a seminal paper on metamorphogenic ore deposits (1992), and the discovery of new ore bodies that resulted from my consulting.
 Geological mapping of, for example, the volcanic architecture of the Cabo de Gata (Spain) epithermal gold district, or the underground exposures in the Asse salt mine and radioactive waste repository (Germany) with student groups are highlights not reflected in my publications list.
 The biggest privilege was my role in training a number of African and European PhD’s and postdocs in economic and environmental geology.

 A number of research funding organisations and journals such as Arabian Journal of Geosciences, Applied Earth Science (formerly IMM Transactions B), Contributions to Mineralogy and Petrology , Environmental Earth Sciences, Geochemistry/Chemie der Erde, Geochimica et Cosmochimica Acta, Geologica Belgica, International Journal of Earth Sciences, Journal of African Earth Sciences, Journal of Geochemical Exploration, Mineralium Deposita, the open access journal Minerals, Mine Water and the Environment, Mineralogy and Petrology , Ore Geology Reviews and Precambrian Research use my services as a reviewer or member of the Editorial Board.
-I am fairly conversant with English and French, but only a little with Spanish and Kisuaheli.
+I am fairly conversant writing and speaking English and French, Spanish at a medium and Kisuaheli at a low level.
 German is my native language.

 As a Senior Consultant in Economic Geology and plenty of experience in its ties to Mining, Geological Engineering, Water and Environmental Management, and Social Reconciliation I help to solve problems where narrow specialist wisdom is stranded.